 IXX.
 State Parks and Forests

-XX.
+DCLXVI.
 Haunted Places in Connecticut

 Addendum: Several Random lists of curious things.